 Click on the left hand menu item "Applications and Forms" for versions of the 706, a sample filing and other personal property forms.

-Note: “Form 706” is a direct reference to the statute which requires taxpayers to list property.
+Note: “Form 706” is a direct reference to the statute which requires taxpayers to list property upon request.
 If you do not file, you will lose your right to an appeal.

 Common personal property filing errors